nicofirst1/MotionBot/README.md

 * **fps** : the frame per second for your cam
 * **face_photo/motion/debug/video flags** : You can directly run the bot with the default falgs value by setting these parameters (see the flag section below)
 * **blur** : the mean by which you want to blur the frames before detecting any movement (use the command /bkground to check the blur ratio)
+* **face_size** : the minimum window size to look for faces, the bigger the faster the program gets.
+But for distant people small values are to be taken into account
+* **max_blurrines** : the maximum threshold for blurriness detection

 #### Cam_shotter